I'm now alone as a frontend engineer at my day job. I contemplated as to why I was saved from getting kicked out. Why him, and not me.

 She just told me that what I did was the correct thing considering the state of the project, and that exerting effort is what the employers are expecting from their employees.

-At the end of the day, although I do still have a job, I still feel down due to these occurrences... and the fact that I'm now alone as a developer at my day job :(
+At the end of the day, although I do still have a job, I still feel down due to these what happened... and the fact that I'm now alone as a developer at my day job :(